maple-labs/maple-docs/technical-resources/pools/pool-creation.md

   * `poolCoverAmount` - The amount of pool cover that the pool delegate is required to deposit.
   * `cycleDuration` - The duration, in seconds, of each cycle of the withdrawal manager.
   * `windowDuration` - The duration, in seconds, of the withdrawal window.
   * `initialSupply` - The initial supply of pool tokens.
+  * `startTime` - The current block's timestamp, in seconds, to denote start of the withdrawal cycle.

+# Pool Deployment with queue based Withdrawal Manager

+To deploy a Pool, `PoolDeployer` can be called with the following parameters:

+* `poolManagerFactory`.
+* `withdrawalManagerFactory`.
+* `loanManagerFactories`.
+* `asset` - The main asset that the pool denominates in.
+* `poolPermissionManager`.
+* `name` and `symbol` for identification of the pool shares token.
+* Configuration params:
+  * `liquidityCap` - The maximum amount of funds asset that can be deposited in the pool
+  * `managementFeeRate` - The rate of the interest that is sent to pool delegates as management fee.
+  * `poolCoverAmount` - The amount of pool cover that the pool delegate is required to deposit.
+  * `initialSupply` - The initial supply of pool tokens.

 # Pool Activation